-Introducti on 1 William So outhwell's birthplace and parentage - an unresolved mystery 2 Activities in Dublin, 1776-1794 6 Southwell the commuter: 1794-1803 14 Life after Dublin: the Liverpool and London years, 1805-1825 23 1811-182 5: Southwell's oblique pianoforte and John Watlen 30 Southwell 's family life in London 32 Endnotes 37 Figures Figure 1 Flyer attached to a desk conversion of a Southwell square pianoforte, ca. 1794, inscribed 'Wm.
+Introducti on 1 William So outhwell's birthplace and parentage - an unresolved mystery 2 Activities in Dublin, 1776-1794 6 Southwell the commuter: 1794-1803 14 Life after I Dublin: the Liverpool and London years, 1805-1825 23 1811-182 5: Southwell's oblique pianoforte and John Watlen 30 Southwell 's family life in London 32 Endnotes 37 Figures Figure 1 Flyer attached to a desk conversion of a Southwell square pianoforte, ca. 1794, inscribed 'Wm.
 Southwell, Dublin' on the nameboard. (© Tim Harding, reproduced by kind permission).
 12 Figure 2 Nameboard of a five and a half octave square pianoforte by 'Wllm.
 Southwell & Son', 1798.
 (Courtesy of David Hunt: photograph by Margaret Debenham) 13 Figure 3 Square pianoforte (No. 2031) by 'Wllm.
 Southwell & Son', dated 'March 9 th 1798' (Courtesy of David Hunt: Photograph by Margaret Debenham) 14 Figure 4 Flyer attached to a Southwell square piano (No. 2283), dated 10 July 1802.
-This advertisement relates to a different type of instrument, which he termed a 'Camerachord', constructed to the design of his 1798 'unright square' patent (© Image 17

-Warwickshire).
-Figure 5 Nameboard of a Southwell square pianoforte (No. 2283) made in Dublin, signed and dated 'July 10 1802' on a key by a workman 'Geo e .
+This advertisement relates to a different type of instrument, which he termed a 'Camerachord', constructed to the design of his 1798 'upright square' patent. (© Image 17 reproduced by kind permission of the private owner, Warwickshire).
+Figure 5 Nameboard of a Southwell square pianoforte (No. 2283) made in Dublin, signed and dated 'July 10 1802' on a key by a workman 'Geo ^e .
 Cooke' (© Image reproduced by kind permission of the private owner, Warwickshire).
 21 Figure 6 Nameboard of a Southwell square pianoforte offered for sale by Piano Auctions, London in 2010 (reproduced by kind permission of Richard Reason).
-25 Part II: Nicholas Southwell (ca. 1760-1832), pianoforte and organ maker, Dublin, Liverpool and London 53 Family life 56 Endnotes 58 Appendic es Appendix 1.
+25 Part II: Nicholas Southwell (ca. 1760-1832), pianoforte and organ maker, Dublin, Liverpool and London 53 Family life 56 Endnotes 58 Appendice es Appendix 1.
 Transcription of Frederick Southwell Cripps's Letter to William Cripps (1911), with comments.
-61 Appendix 2: Diagram of Connections between London cabinet makers 68 Dan, a direct descendent of William Southwell, playing a square pianoforte; David Hunt's workshop, Cambridge, 2009.

-(© Photograph by Margaret Debenham)
+Appendix 2: Diagram of Connections between London cabinet makers 68 Endplate: Dan, a direct descendent of William Southwell, playing a Southwell square pianoforte; David Hunt's workshop, Cambridge, 2009. (© Photograph by Margaret Debenham)